microsoft/pylance-release/README.md

 Quick Start
 ============
-1. Install the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the marketplace
+1. Install the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the marketplace.
-2. Open a Python (.py) file and the Pylance extension will activate
+1. Open a Python (.py) file and the Pylance extension will activate.

 Features
 =========